Comparative Studies of Quantum Annealing, Digital Annealing, and Classical Solvers for Reaction Network Pathway Analysis and mRNA Codon Selection: Use cases benchmarking

 \subsection{mRNA codon selection}

 The translation of protein sequences into efficient Messenger RNA (mRNA) represents a complex NP-hard combinatorial problem. mRNA optimization addresses the critical challenge of enhancing gene expression levels by modifying codon sequences.
 The fundamental goal of codon optimization is to select codons that maintain a certain amino acid sequence to encode a protein, but maximize the expression probability in a given host organism; this expression depends on various stochastic biochemical reactions and is extremely difficult to compute directly \cite{salis2009automated}.
 Achieving this involves navigating complex trade-offs between several competing biological factors, including codon bias, content of G and C nucleotides, mRNA secondary structure, mRNA folding stability around the ribosome, and more \cite{fox2021, kim1997, brule2017, kudla2009coding}.
 Codon choice has been shown to affect protein folding and functions such as channeling \cite{buhr2016synonymous, kirchner2017alteration} which are useful in different applications including recombinant protein drugs and nucleic acid therapeutics \cite{mauro2014critical}. \\ The genetic code's degeneracy causes the optimization complexity.
 For instance, leucine, a common amino acid, can be encoded by six distinct codons: CUA, CUC, CUG, CUU, UUA, and UUG.
 Each of these codons may exhibit significantly different expression efficiencies depending on the host organism.
-For a protein sequence of just 100 amino acids, with each position having an average of 3 synonymous codon options, the solution space encompasses approximately $3^{100}$ ($5 * 10^{47}$) possible nucleotide combinations, while biologically-relevant sequences can have thousands of amino acids. \\ Specifically, optimizing mRNA sequences necessitates formulating these biological constraints as a combinatorial optimization problem, which can be computationally challenging due to the exponential growth of possible codon combinations. \\ This work, along with the work by Fox et al. \cite{fox2021}, does not evaluate in which ways to perform codon optimization for biological applications, but rather focuses on the feasibility of using quantum and quantum-inspired solvers to solve this problem with its NP-hard complexity. \\ The overall combinatorial optimization problem for codon selection is expressed as a Quadratic Unconstrained Binary Optimization (QUBO) in which every possible codon for each amino acid is represented by a binary variable \(q_i\in\{0,1\}\).
+For a protein sequence of just 100 amino acids, with each position having an average of 3 synonymous codon options, the solution space encompasses approximately $3^{100}$ ($5 * 10^{47}$) possible nucleotide combinations, while biologically-relevant sequences can have thousands of amino acids. \\ Specifically, optimizing mRNA sequences necessitates formulating these biological constraints as a combinatorial optimization problem, which can be computationally challenging due to the exponential growth of possible codon combinations. \\ This work, along with the work by Fox et al. \cite{fox2021}, does not evaluate in which ways to perform codon optimization for biological applications, but rather focuses on the feasibility of using quantum and quantum-inspired solvers to solve this problem with its NP-hard complexity. \\ For genomics optimization problems in general a risk is mapping overhead to QUBO; converting constraints from a problem into a QUBO formulation can incur significant overhead in memory and time.
+As presented by Maurizio and Mazzola, such overhead is especially common when constraints restrict a large subset of the solution space, very common in genomics problems such as mRNA codon selection \cite{maurizio2025quantum}; constrained QUBO formulations and solvers can be leveraged to reduce this overhead. \\ The overall combinatorial optimization problem for codon selection is expressed as a Quadratic Unconstrained Binary Optimization (QUBO) in which every possible codon for each amino acid is represented by a binary variable \(q_i\in\{0,1\}\).
 A value of \(1\) indicates that codon \(i\) is chosen for the respective amino acid, while \(0\) means it is ignored.
 For a protein with \(L\) amino acids, the decision space contains

 variables, where \(n_k\) is the number of codons that can encode the \(k^{\text{th}}\) amino-acid.
 This representation of possible codon choices for each amino acid is shown in Figure \ref{fig:codon_choices}, containing one possible feasible selection; a graph representation of the different nucleotide choices for each codon is shown in Figure \ref{fig:codon_choices_graph}, inspired by the visualization in \cite{ward2025mrna}.
 The corresponding binary variables $q$ would be represented as